Lost in Space (film): Plot

 Young Will and Smith investigate the time bubble on their own.
 Smith tricks Will into handing over his weapon, but is foiled by a future version of himself, transformed by his spider injury into a spider-like creature, who has been protecting Will since the rest of the family was killed.
 The present Will and West return to the Jupiter II with an injured Smith and the robot in tow, while the future Smith reveals his true plan: He killed the Robinsons, but kept Will alive to build the time machine, so Smith could return to Earth and populate it with a race of spiders.

 John, remembering that spiders eat their wounded, rips open Smith's egg sac with a trophy Will turned into a weapon.
-Smith's spider army devours him and he is thrown into the time portal, ripping him apart.
+Smith's spider army devours him and he is thrown into the plasmic ring around the time portal, ripping him apart.
 The planet's increasing instability forces the Jupiter II to take off, but they are unable to reach escape velocity and are destroyed by the planet's debris.
-Realizing his father never actually abandoned them, and that he really does love him, Will sets the time machine to send John back to his family, but there is only enough power for one person.
+Realizing his father never actually abandoned them, Will sets the time machine to send John back to his family, but there is only enough power for one person.
 Saying goodbye to his family, the future Will is killed by falling debris, and John reunites with his living family.

 Realizing they do not have enough power to escape the planet's gravitational pull, John suggests they drive the ship down through the planet, using the gravity well to slingshot them back into space.
 They are successful, but the planet turns into a black hole, and they activate the hyperdrive to escape.
 Using the Proteus’ navigational data to set a potential course for Alpha Prime, the ship blasts off into hyperspace.